rlugojr/Documentation/content/classes/2.1/ActionManager.md

 ID_PAGE: 6678
 PG_TITLE: ActionManager
 PG_VERSION: 2.1
+TAGS:
+    - Action
 ---

  [Action](page.php?p=6663) Manager manages all events to be triggered on a given mesh or the global scene.

 A single scene can have many [Action](page.php?p=6663) Managers to handle predefined actions on specific meshes.
 ##new [ActionManager](page.php?p=6678)(scene)